 This is a vital thing to get your head around.
 Pinterest is a search engine and, just like Google, relies on SEO.
 So stop right here if you don’t know what SEO is and go read up on it.

-Your pin’s SEO starts with the file name of your image ( Pinterest has said this doesn’t matter, but it does for your website, so do it anyway), continues with its alt tag, is affected by the SEO of the actual post and most certainly by the pin description that you set.
+Your pin’s SEO starts with the file name of your image ( Pinterest has said this doesn’t matter, but it does for your website, so do it anyway), continues with its alt tag, is affected by the SEO of the actual post and most certainly by the image, text, title and pin description that you set.
 This is an SEO game first and foremost.
 Hash tags are now used on Pinterest, previously they weren’t.

 But there is another dimension to Pinterest SEO, Pinterest “sees” your image and tries to guess as to its SEO.
-So try to make Pinterest’s job easier by making the image a fairly easy to recognise place or theme AND “teach” Pinterest what your pin is about.
+So try to make Pinterest’s job easier by making the image a fairly easy to recognise place or theme and “teach” Pinterest what your pin is about.

 Which brings us to board and account SEO, yes, your boards and your account as a whole can be SEO’d up to the hilt with their descriptions and categories.
 All of this information helps Pinterest categorise you and your pins.